 Irrigation districts and private irrigation companies are entities which own water rights and distribute water.
 However, the two entities are different in structure.

 Irrigation districts are created pursuant to local elections authorized by a county commission upon petition of land owners.
-Generally, an irrigation district is created for the purpose of new irrigation development or acquiring existing irrigation projects, but they may be created for other reasons.
-Irrigation districts hold water rights and own diversion facilities and infrastructure, and they are governed by a set of by-laws that are created by a board of directors who are elected by district members.
-The districts are public, involuntary, semi-municipal fee-collecting entities controlled by local landowners.
-Irrigation districts are typically formed to raise money for large irrigation projects that might not be feasible for individual irrigators or private investors.
-Irrigation districts may employ staff to deliver water and maintain water diversion and delivery infrastructure.
-Irrigation districts assess patrons for operation and maintenace of the diversion and delivery system, and all related expenses including personnel costs.
+Generally, an irrigation district is created for the purpose of new irrigation development or acquiring existing irrigation projects.
+Irrigation districts are also formed to raise money for large irrigation projects that might not be feasible for individual irrigators or private investors.
+Irrigation districts hold water rights and own diversion facilities and infrastructure.
+The districts are governed by a set of by-laws that are created by a board of directors who are elected by district members.
+Irrigation districts are public, involuntary, semi-municipal fee-collecting entities controlled by local landowners.
+The districts may employ staff to deliver water and maintain water diversion and delivery infrastructure.
+Irrigation districts assess patrons for operation and maintenance of the diversion and delivery system, and all related expenses including personnel costs.

 Private Irrigation Companies